python-useful-helpers/exec-helpers/doc/source/Subprocess.rst

         :type logger: logging.Logger

         .. versionchanged:: 1.2.0 log_mask_re regex rule for masking cmd
-        .. versionchanged:: 2.9.0 Not singleton anymore.
+        .. versionchanged:: 3.1.0 Not singleton anymore.
 Only lock is shared between all instances.
-        .. versionchanged:: 2.9.3 Logger can be enforced.
+        .. versionchanged:: 3.2.0 Logger can be enforced.
-        .. versionchanged:: 2.12.0 support chroot
+        .. versionchanged:: 4.1.0 support chroot
+        .. versionchanged:: 4.3.0 Lock is not shared anymore: allow parallel call of different instances

     .. py:attribute:: log_mask_re